This is a non-salaried primary general (5 - 11 years) course, leading to QTS (with a PGCE).

 From the first day in September, trainees commence their training within a main placement school, enabling them to become an integral part of the teaching team and quickly form strong relationships with colleagues, pupils and parents/carers.
 They will spend 4 days in school each week, working alongside an experienced teacher tutor who will provide daily coaching and support.
 This school experience is complemented further in the spring term by a placement in a contrasting setting and key stage.

-These weekly sessions, along with post-session tasks, enable trainees to develop a deeper understanding of key issues and pedagogical thinking by encouraging them to critically reflect on research in relation to their own classroom practice and to put theory into practice.
-They also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.
+The weekly core training sessions also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.

-Trainees on this course also work towards a PGCE (carrying 60 Masters’ credits), awarded by the University of Buckingham.
-Trainees will attend a series of workshops, led by colleagues from the Campfire Education Trust, to fully prepare them for the written modules.
+Trainees on this course also work towards a PGCE (carrying 60 Masters’ credits), currently awarded by the University of Buckingham.
+Trainees will attend a series of workshops, to fully prepare them for the written modules.

 Our assessment procedure is transparent, understood by all partners and consistently implemented.
 Great care has been taken to ensure that evidence collection is both purposeful and manageable.